 IMPORTANT: All ventilation systems must comply with the requirements of the Australian Standards — see Section 5.4.5 for detailed information regarding the requirements for natural and mechanical ventilation systems.

-The Benefits Of Chemical Storage Containers
+The Benefits of Chemical Storage Containers

 Outdoor chemical storage containers, such as outdoor IBC stores, that are constructed in full conformance with Australian Standards can assist with reducing risk for businesses carrying multiple classes of dangerous goods.